Individuals with Down Syndrome (DS) are at a higher risk for a range of vision conditions that may affect the development of their visual skills.

 Down syndrome is one of the most common chromosomal abnormalities in children.

-- The frequency of DS is approximately 1 in every 800 births
+The frequency of DS is approximately 1 in every 800 births, with an increased frequency among older mothers.

-With improved quality of medical care and educational resources, individuals with DS can live a more productive, longer life.
+With the specialized improvements in the quality of medical care and educational resources, individuals with DS can live a more productive, longer life.

 How do vision problems affect children with DS?

-According to the National Institute of Child Health and Human Development, more than 60% of children with DS have vision problems.
+According to the National Institute of Child Health and Human Development, more than 60 percent of children with DS have vision problems.

 Therefore, even with corrective eyeglasses for near or distant vision, the quality of their vision may be affected as a result of reduced visual skills.